gjaehrling/run_analysis/CodeBook.md

 In step three, the columnames with the mean and standard deviation information are extracted from the second column of the features file using the function sapply and the pattern matching grepl:
 `sapply(features[,2], function(x) grepl("mean()", x, fixed=T))`

-This logical vector is applied to the data set to get only mean and std. deviation columns forming the tidy data set:
+This logical vector is applied to the data set to get only mean and standard deviation columns forming the tidy data set:
 `tidyData <- allData[, (meanColumns | stdColumns)]`

 For better readability of the activities, the factor variable with the activity labels is replacing the column activity of the tidy data set: